AmericanPresidentJimmyCarter/yasd-discord-bot/README.md

 ## Content advisory

-This bot does not come equipped with a NSFW filter for content and will make any content out of the box.
+This bot does not come equipped with a NSFW filter for content by default and will make any content out of the box.
 Please be sure to read and agree with the [license for the weights](https://github.com/CompVis/stable-diffusion/blob/main/LICENSE), as well as the [MIT license](https://en.wikipedia.org/wiki/MIT_License), and abide by all applicable laws and regulations in your respective area.

+To enable the NSFW filter to automatically add the spoiler tag to any potential NSFW images, use the flag `--nsfw-auto-spoiler`.
+You must first `pip install -r requirements_nsfw_filter.txt` to get the modules required for this.

+To reject any prompts if they contain a word within a wordlist, use the `--nsfw-wordlist` flag, e.g. `--nsfw-wordlist bad_words.txt`.
+The wordlist should be strings separated by newlines.

 ## What do I need?